 Pennsylvania — or Penn’s Woods, as it was called — was almost completely forested for thousands of years.
-Today many streams no longer have trees growing along their banks.
-The absence of these streamside forests, combined with population growth, has resulted in declining stream health.
+Today, many streams no longer have trees growing along their banks.
+The absence of these streamside forests, combined with poor land use, has resulted in declining stream health.

 Plant Trees for Cleaner Water, Naturally

 Unhealthy streams mean poor water quality, which increases the amount of money we must spend to treat our water supplies.
-A simple and cost-effective way to protect and improve the quality of our streams — and our drinking water — is to restore trees along the banks.
+A simple and cost-effective way to protect and improve the quality of our streams — and our drinking water — is to restore trees along waterways.

 Streamside Forests = Healthier Wildlife Habitat